ajitpawar/Structura/Phase1/README.md

 Each tuple is of the form (Priority, Difficulty)

-* **(2,1)** UserX wants to search a list of topics to learn because he is particularly interested in learning about Linked list for his midterm.
+* **(2,1)** Savio wants to search a list of topics to learn because he is particularly interested in learning about Linked list for his midterm.
-* **(2,3)** UserX wants an interactive user interface that helps him create a visual data structure because he finds it difficult to understand by reading the textbook.
+* **(2,3)** Seamus wants an interactive user interface that helps him create a visual data structure because he finds it difficult to understand by reading the textbook.
-* **(2,3)** UserX wants to create a tree by tapping on a node which then gets added to the tree
+* **(2,3)** Cynthia wants to create a tree by tapping on a node which then gets added to the tree
-* **(2,3)** UserX wants to re-balance the tree because he wants to avoid making the tree one-side-heavy
+* **(2,3)** Savio wants to re-balance the tree because he wants to avoid making the tree one-side-heavy
-* **(3,1)** UserX wants to login to the app so the app knows the user and what they were learning
+* **(3,1)** Cynthia wants to login to the app so the app knows the user and what they were learning
-* **(1,2)** UserX wants to save the state of the app because he wants resume where he left off
+* **(1,2)** Savio wants to save the state of the app because he wants resume where he left off
-* **(3,2)** UserX wants to be able to test her knowledge by doing simple online quizzes to better prepare for her tests
+* **(3,2)** Cynthia wants to be able to test her knowledge by doing simple online quizzes to better prepare for her tests
-* **(1,1)** UserX wants to read summaries for topics in preparation for his upcoming exam
+* **(1,1)** Seamus wants to read summaries for topics in preparation for his upcoming exam
-* **(2,3)** UserX wants to interact with structures through drag-and-drop because they find visual learning a more helpful tool
+* **(2,3)** Savio wants to interact with structures through drag-and-drop because they find visual learning a more helpful tool
-* **(2,3)** UserX wants to insert a node into a data structure in order to build a tree because he is trying to learn the insert operation for trees.
+* **(2,3)** Seamus wants to insert a node into a data structure in order to build a tree because he is trying to learn the insert operation for trees.
-* **(2,3)** UserX wants to delete a node in order to extract the maximum value
+* **(2,3)** Savio wants to delete a node in order to extract the maximum value
-* **(2,1)** UserX logs in to Structura to learn about binary search trees because her friend recommended this app for learning data structures
+* **(2,1)** Cynthia logs in to Structura to learn about binary search trees because her friend recommended this app for learning data structures
-* **(3,2)** UserX takes a quiz using Structura to test how well UserX knows about binary search trees
+* **(3,2)** Seamus takes a quiz using Structura to test how well he knows about binary search trees

 ##### Additional features: